 U.S. Online Poker Deposit Methods

-Cash Transfers – Cash transfer is the generic name given to Western Union and Moneygram.
+Cash Transfers – Cash transfer is the generic name given to Western Union and other similar services.
 The types of transfers are popular among U.S. players and all U.S. friendly online poker rooms accept them as a deposit method.
 Most of these rooms also offer it as a withdrawal option.

 Wire Transfers – Wire transfers are used for large transfers at some online poker rooms.
 Some poker rooms will accept them for large deposits as well.

 Checks – All poker rooms will send a check by courier to U.S. players.
 There is typically a fee of $20-$50 for a check sent to a U.S. address.